 Marky Mark and the Funky Bunch, ‘Wildside’ – Terrible Classic Rock Covers

 Now, we want to preface this one by saying it’s not a straight, word-for-word cover version of Lou Reed’s haunting 1972 classic, ‘Walk On the Wild Side’ (which performed nearly as well as the updated version; it got all the way up to No. 16).
-Wahlberg samples the main components of the song — the thrumming bass-line/melody, the beat, the “doo-doo-doo” chorus, the sax solo, and Reed’s macho end-of-verse “huh”; while rewriting the story part.
+Wahlberg samples the main components of the song -- the thrumming bass-line/melody, the beat, the “doo-doo-doo” chorus, the sax solo, and Reed’s macho end-of-verse “huh”; while rewriting the story part.
 The tune consists of Annie, Ron, Charles, and Tiffany (the last two of which are true stories), who each meet their fate on ‘the wildside.’
-But the stories, when rapped by Wahlberg, sound less than compelling — and have an almost comical quality to them.
-Reed’s original, which is basically spoken-word, has a toughness to it — a depth — that Marky Mark was just able to reach.
+But the stories, when rapped by Wahlberg, sound less than compelling -- and have an almost comical quality to them.
+Reed’s original, which is basically spoken-word, has a toughness to it -- a depth -- that Marky Mark was just not able to reach.

 We guess you can’t argue with the chart performance, though.